robinboncoeur/Art/docs/writing/Writing.md

 [ *Celeste* ]

 I didn't realise it was still snowing until the plane slowed.
-The landscape around Hobart was white
+The landscape around Hobart was white, but it wasn't until snowflakes stuck to the window that I felt Hobart's wintry charm.